-- Check the "Enable battery monitor" function - Set the battery capacity to the total capacity of the battery: 50Ah times the number of battery modules. - The other parameters ("State of charge when bulk finished" and "Charge efficiency") can be left to their default setting: They are ignored for a BYD installation.
+- Check the "Enable battery monitor" function - Set the battery capacity to the total capacity of the battery: eg 50Ah times the number of battery modules for the 2.5 model. - The other parameters ("State of charge when bulk finished" and "Charge efficiency") can be left to their default setting: They are ignored for a BYD installation.